Access4all/adg/pages/setup/screen-readers/nvda/README.md

 # NVDA installation and configuration

-**NVDA (Non Visual Desktop Access) is a lightweight and reliable open source screen reader.
+**NVDA (Non Visual Desktop Access) is a lightweight and reliable open source desktop screen reader.
 Because of its firm compliance to standards, it is the desktop screen reader of choice when developing accessible websites.
 After using it for a while, you will respect it as a firm but fair teacher.**

 ## Installation